Tips & Tricks

 For Babies and Small Children

-1. De-Sensitise Them
+1. Desensitize Them

-Remember, de-sensitization requires time and effort.
+Remember, desensitization requires time and effort.
 It doesn’t happen overnight.
 So don’t give up!

 2. Ensure That the Audio Processor Is Comfortable and Secure

-- If you notice that your child takes off their processor when hearing loud sounds or blinks frequently while hearing sounds around them, contact their audiologist as soon as possible.
+• If you notice that your child takes off their processor when hearing loud sounds or blinks frequently while hearing sounds around them, contact their audiologist as soon as possible.

-- For children who are very active, speak with your audiologist about available audio processor retention options (head bands, hair clips etc.).
+• For children who are very active, speak with your audiologist about available audio processor retention options (head bands, hair clips, etc.).
 These will help secure the processor in place.

 3. Increase Your Child’s Wear Time Gradually

-- Gradually increase the duration of wearing time as soon as possible up to full time use.
+• Gradually increase the duration of wearing time as soon as possible up to full time use.

-- Make the experience positive.
+• Make the experience positive.

 4. Make It Part of Their Daily Routine